This page contains affiliate links. For more information please read my Disclosure Policy.

 Pomegranate jelly is a fantastic way to capture the flavor of fresh pomegranates and enjoy it all year long.
 This pomegranate jelly recipe is a simple combination of pure pomegranate juice, sugar, and pectin, and produces a bright beautiful homemade jelly that’s full of punchy tart flavor and just the right sweetness.

-Pomegranates are one of my favorite childhood flavors.
-My great grandparents had a huge tree and every year we’d help them gather them, and my brothers and I would make a mess pulling apart the ripe fruit and snacking on the seeds.
+Pomegranate is one of my favorite childhood flavors.
+My great grandparents had a huge tree and every year we’d help them gather them.
+My brothers and I would make a mess pulling apart the ripe fruit and snacking on the seeds.
 To this day I still love them, tart and sweet and delicious.
 But they don’t get enough love, aside from juice and sprinkling seeds on the occasional dish, I hardly see the flavor used!
-Which is why this pomegranate jelly recipe is one of my favorite, and a great way to preserve my favorite flavors all year long.
+Which is why this pomegranate jelly recipe is one of my favorites, and a great way to preserve my favorite flavors all year long.

 What is Jelly?